xsxso/opsSchool/vagrant/fixScripts/README.txt

 Dear Yaron,

-I was able to complete the homework assignment but noticed towards the end that all of the actions to be performed have to be shell scripts.
+I was able to complete the homework assignment but noticed towards the end that all of the actions to be performed had to be shell scripts.

 As I do not want to create the false impression that I know how to write anything but the most basic shell scripts, I've chosen to only make the first file into a shell script.